Burkina Faso

 The arid, Sahel nation faces a multidimensional crisis driven by conflict, political instability and the climate crisis.
 Millions are going hungry.
 WFP is delivering immediate food assistance and helping people build resilience against climate shocks.

-Drought and conflict in Burkina Faso are driving people from their homes and into poverty and hunger.
+Violent conflict in Burkina Faso is driving people from their homes and into poverty and hunger.

 40%

-of the population lives below the poverty line on less than $2 a day
+of the population lives below the national poverty line

 Burkina Faso Facts